本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 We notice that none the last three agents delegate their tasks.
 This is because their result is not processed by other agents.

 Perfect!
-Now our agents are ready to learn about what is expected from them, and that’s performed via the Task
+Now our agents are ready to learn about what is expected from them, and that’s performed via the Task class.

 Tasks